Deformation of Lie-Poisson algebras and chirality: Conclusion

 The Lie-Poisson algebra is a special class of Poisson algebras, which is naturally introduced to the phase space $X^*$ that is dual to some Lie algebra $X$.
 The coadjoint action, generated by a Hamiltonian (a smooth function on $X^*$), describes the evolution of an observable (point $\bm{\xi} \in X^*$).
 The problem we have explored is how the Lie algebra $X$ is \emph{deformed} when we transform the observable $\bm{\xi} \mapsto M\bm{\xi}$ by $M \in \mathrm{End}(X^*)$.
 Guided by Bianchi's list of Lie algebras, we found that the symmetry/asymmetry of the deformation matrix $M$ gives an interesting classification A/B, which corresponds to the Hamiltonian symmetry/asymmetry of spectra in the neighborhood of the singularity (nullity) of the coadjoint action; the symmetry breaking, occurring in class-B systems, appears as chirality (breaking of the time-reversal symmetry) in the neighborhood of the singularity, which is forbidden in usual Hamiltonian spectra evaluated around regular equilibrium points (critical points of a given Hamiltonian).
 Since the linearization works out differently in the neighborhood of singularities (which commonly exists in Lie-Poisson manifolds, but the dimension of the set of singularities depends on the Lie algebra), there is no general reason for the spectra to have the Hamiltonian symmetry.
 Therefore, it is more interesting that class-A systems maintain the Hamiltonian symmetry (Remark\,\ref{remark:Hamiltonian-generator} explains how this occurs).

-The deformation induced by $M\in\mathrm{End}(X^*)$ is different from a ``coordinate change'' in a Lie algebra ($T\in\mathrm{Aut}(X)$ applies as $[\bm{x}, \bm{y}] \mapsto [\bm{x}', \bm{y}']_T := T[T^{-1}\bm{x}', T^{-1} \bm{y}']$ when $\bm{x}\mapsto \bm{x}'=T\bm{x}$ and $\bm{y}\mapsto \bm{y}'=T\bm{y}$).
+The deformation induced by $M\in\mathrm{End}(X^*)$ is different from a ``coordinate change'' in a Lie algebra (or the isomorphic deformations; see\, \cite{deformation}); in the latter, $T\in\mathrm{Aut}(X)$ applies as $[\bm{x}, \bm{y}] \mapsto [\bm{x}', \bm{y}']_T := T[T^{-1}\bm{x}', T^{-1} \bm{y}']$.
 It is also different from a reduction (homomorphism to a sub-algebra; see \cite{Marsden}, as well as Remark\,\ref{remark:reduction}) or a constraint yielding a Dirac bracket (see \cite{Chandre2013}).
 It is a back reaction to the Lie algebra caused by deforming the observable.
 Possible deformations $M$ are rather restricted (even for symmetric ones) by guaranteeing Jacobi's identity for the deformed bracket $M^{\mathrm{T}}[~,~]$.
 Interestingly, however, the 3-dimensional Lie algebras are totally derived from $\mathfrak{so}(3)$ by some deformations.
 Given a base space, this mother algebra produces a variety of field models; the deformation by the self-adjoint curl operator, for example, yields the Poisson manifold (infinite-dimensional) of vortex dynamics.
 However, it is challenging to obtain class-B infinite-dimensional systems and demonstrate chirality in such field theories.
 This will be discussed in future work.

 \acknowledgments The authors acknowledge stimulating discussions with Tadashi Tokieda and Richard Montgomery.
+In addition, they would like to acknowledge insightful comments of an anonymous referee and PJM would like to thank A. M. Bloch and Alan Weinstein for helpful correspondence.
 This material is based upon work supported by the National Science Foundation under Grant No.~1440140, while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the semester ``Hamiltonian systems, from topology to applications through analysis'' year of 2018.
 The work of ZY was partly supported by JSPS KAKENHI grant number 17H01177, and that of PJM was supported by the DOE Office of Fusion Energy Sciences, under DE-FG02-04ER- 54742.